 Your turn!
-Move like a piece on a giant game board through three centuries of American games, puzzles, and public amusements at Game Time!, an original permanent exhibit on the second floor of the National Museum of Play® at The Strong.
-Feast your eyes on oversized toy props, see rare historic treasures from The Strong’s game and puzzle collections, and jump right in for active hands-on family fun.
+Move like a piece on a giant game board through three centuries of American games, puzzles, and public amusements at Game Time! located on The Strong's second floor.
+Feast your eyes on oversized toy props; see rare, historic treasures from The Strong’s game and puzzle collections; and jump right in for active hands-on family fun.

 - Conquer the maze in a jumbo Perplexus, designed especially for The Strong, and compare it to the 1889 original handheld ball maze Pigs in Clover that President Benjamin Harrison was known to enjoy.